 Now, that's a sight for sore eyes.
 The photo voltaic panels are providing 1.6kW of free solar power right now, and it's been even higher this morning.
 That's about 16c US, and 160c ZAR of free energy every hour.
 (1.6kWh)

 Update: With yet another array of even larger new panels in place and functioning nicely we are peaking at 3.5kW of free solar energy.
 Enough to chlorinate the swimming pool and run the pool pump and reduce our reliance on the grid to less than 50kWh per month.

 If you are off the grid this may not be possible, but you will save your batteries if you can turn the inverter off when you go to sleep at night, powering the fridge and a few lights with mains electricity from the utility.

 Why, you may well ask?
 Because the inverter itself uses power; about 90 to 120 watts.
-That's quite a drain if you are using it only to power a few essentials at night that draw little current.
+That is quite a drain if you are using it only to provide electricity to a few essentials at night that draw little current.

 By not draining your batteries below half you will get years more life out of them.